MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-weraddexcludedapplication.md

 ## -description

-Adds the specified application to the list of applications that are to be excluded from error reporting.
+Adds the specified application to the list of applications that are to be excluded from [Windows Error Reporting](../_wer/index.md) (WER).

 ## -parameters